JandenMa/pglink-lite/README.md

               autoSetTimeFields?: Array<string>, //those fields need to set time automatically client?: object //the pg client to be used for the transaction }>,
-            forceFlat?: boolean, //if true, forces results into a single array callback?: function //function to run before committing the transaction
+            forceFlat?: boolean //if true, forces results into a single array callback?: function //function to run before committing the transaction preserveClient?: boolean // skips comitting the client if true
           ```

         - Returns